Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

 \subsection{Reasoning about truthfulness}

 Let us now explain the truthfulness requirements having these profile representations in mind.
-There are two different kinds of possible misreports by the expert. \begin{itemize} \item First, she can attempt to make a ``level change in the reported valuation'' (or ECh, for short) by changing her second highest valuation without affecting the order of her valuations for the options. \item Second, she can attempt to make a ``reported valuation swap'' (or ESw, for short), i.e., change the order of her valuations for the options as well as the particular values. \end{itemize} For example, the profile
+There are two different kinds of possible misreports by the expert.
+She can attempt to make \begin{itemize} \item a {\em level change in the reported valuation} (or ECh, for short) by changing her second highest valuation without affecting the order of her valuations for the options, or \item a {\em swap in the reported valuation} (ESw) by changing the order of her valuations for the options as well as the particular values. \end{itemize} For example, the profile

-is the result of a reported valuation swap by the expert who changes her valuations from $(1, 0.3, 0)$ (that she has in \cref{ex:views}) to $(0.6, 0, 1)$ for the three options $(\oslash, A, B)$.
+is the result of a swap in the reported valuation by the expert who changes her valuations from $(1, 0.3, 0)$ (that she has in \cref{ex:views}) to $(0.6, 0, 1)$ for the three options $(\oslash, A, B)$.

 Similarly, there are also two different kinds of possible misreports by each agent.
-In particular, the agent can attempt to make \begin{itemize} \item a ``level change in the reported bid'' (BCh) by changing her bid without affecting the order of bids or \item a ``bid swap'' (BSw) by changing both the bid order and the corresponding values. \end{itemize} For example, the profile
+In particular, the agent can attempt to make \begin{itemize} \item a {\em level change in the bid} (BCh) by changing her bid without affecting the order of bids or \item a {\em swap in the reported bid } (BSw) by changing both the bid order and the corresponding values. \end{itemize} For example, the profile

-is the result of a bid swap deviation by the low-bidder, who increases her bid in the profile of \cref{ex:views} to a new bid that is four times the bid of the other agent.
+is the result of a swap in the reported bid by the low-bidder, who increases her bid in the profile of \cref{ex:views} to a new bid that is four times the bid of the other agent.

 A truthful mechanism never incentivizes (i.e., it is {\em incentive compatible} with respect to) such misreports.
 We use the terms ECh-IC, ESw-IC, BCh-IC, and BSw-IC to refer to incentive compatibility with respect to the misreporting attempts mentioned above.
 A {\em truthful} mechanism, therefore, satisfies all these IC conditions.
 Before we proceed, we provide a few examples of truthful mechanisms.